10CarlosEsteves/IBM-Basics-Of-Quantum-Information-Lessons/README.md

 # IBM-Basics-Of-Quantum-Information-Lessons
-This repository was created to explain and store the Qiskit tools used in IBM Basics Of Quantum Information by professor John Watrous at IBM Quantum Learning platform.
+This repository was created to explain, store and training the Qiskit tools used in IBM Basics Of Quantum Information.
+Lessons by professor John Watrous at IBM Quantum Learning platform.